About Lifecycle management

 Retirement phase

-Asset statuses included in the Retirement phase tab represent the inactive lifecycle stages of an asset.
-For example, for the AI Use Case asset type, the default statuses are Rejected and Archived.
-They are considered part of the asset lifecycle, but they aren't reflected in the Lifecycle tracker or in the Model Analytics widget.
+Asset statuses in the Retirement phase tab represent the inactive lifecycle stages of an asset — for example, Rejected and Archived for the AI Use Case asset type.
+Retired assets remain in Collibra, but their statuses are not reflected in the Lifecycle tracker or in the Model Analytics widget.